By Flannery Bloom

 “Meeting new, inspiring people at Lululemon and very often through collaborations.
 Getting to invent the future and making beautiful things that people want to wear.”

 4. What is the most challenging thing about your work?

-5. Who or what is your biggest fashion inspiration?
+5. Who or what is your biggest inspiration, fashion or otherwise?